 I would recommend that you speak to a number of different individuals to get a feel for what day-to-day life is really like.
 Talk to people who have been in the field for a few years at both private companies and public accounting firms to understand what opportunities they have experienced.

-We are seeking high performing students interested in considering a business or accounting-related major, if not yet declared, or those looking for further information on careers in accounting and other business related fields.
+We are seeking high-performing freshman or sophomore college students interested in considering a business or accounting-related major or those looking for further information on careers in accounting and other business related fields.